rahul-desai3/chat/readMe.md

 This is a basic chat application that suports following features:

-  - Send message to the chatroon
+  - Send message to the chatroom
   - Receive message from the chatroom
   - Get notification if new member joins the chatroom